klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 Allocating GPUs with `--gpus-per-task` or `--tasks-per-gpu` may seem the most logical thing to do when reading the Slurm manual pages.
-It does come with a problem though resulting of how Slurm currently manages the AMD GPUs.
+It does come with a problem though resulting of how Slurm currently manages the AMD GPUs, and now the discussion becomes more technical.

 Slurm currently uses a separate control group per task for the GPUs.
 Now control groups are a mechanism in Linux for restricting resources available to a process and its childdren.